 On a clear day, you can even see Eiger, Monch, and Jungfrau in the distance.

 Right in front of Bern Münster you can find a nice park overlooking the Aare River.
 It’s a perfect place to sit down and relax after a long day of sightseeing.

 12. Get a tour of The Bundeshaus

-Home to the Swiss Parliament, the Bundeshaus sits in the main square of Bern, where you can also find farmers’ markets during summer.
+Home to the Swiss Parliament, the Bundeshaus sits in the main square, where you can also find farmers’ markets during summer.